How much money do you have saved for an emergency situation?

 Even though RISE may make sense if you’re looking for a short-term loan, you can’t apply for one in every part of the country, despite the whole application process taking place online.

-RISE is only available in 15 states.
-So if you don’t live within one of these locales, they won’t be able to approve a loan for you.
+RISE is only available in 15 states, so if you don't live in one of them they won’t be able to approve a loan for you.

 States RISE services include: